Advertiser Disclosure

 Trip Interruption, Cancellation, and Delay Coverage

 The Chase Sapphire Preferred card can reimburse you up to $10,000 per person and $20,000 per trip in prepaid travel expenses.
-The maximum for a 12-month period is $40,000.
-Your immediate family members will also be covered as long as you purchased their trip expenses with your card — even if you are not on the same trip.
-You’ll also receive trip delay coverage for disruptions of more than 12 hours or requiring an overnight stay.
+The maximum for 12 months is $40,000.
+Your immediate family members are also covered if you purchased their trip expenses with your card, even if you’re not on the same trip.
+You also receive trip delay coverage for disruptions of more than 12 hours or requiring an overnight stay.
 You can receive up to $500 per person per trip when a covered delay disrupts your travels for more than 12 hours.

 Lost and Delayed Baggage Coverage